Jaylen Waddle Player Prop Bets for NFL Week 6 | Miami vs. Jacksonville 10/17/2021

 Matchup vs. Jacksonville

-- The Jaguars are giving up 296.0 passing yards per game this year, the NFL's 26th-ranked pass defense.
+- The 296.0 passing yards the Jaguars allow per game makes them the NFL's 26th-ranked pass defense this season.

-- The Jaguars have allowed seven passing TDs this year (1.4 per game), ranking them 10th among NFL defenses.
+- The Jaguars have given up seven passing TDs this season (1.4 per game), ranking them 10th among NFL defenses.

 Recent Performances

-- Against the Buccaneers last week, Waddle was targeted six times and totaled 31 yards on two receptions.
+- In last week's game against the Buccaneers, Waddle was targeted six times and recorded two catches for 31 yards (15.5 yards per catch).

+- Over his last three outings, Waddle racked up 17 catches on 23 targets and averaged 40.7 receiving yards.

 Waddle's Miami Teammates